 Mushroom houses: if they biodegrade, how do we live in them?

-Wösten also has an answer to this question: to prevent mushroom houses from collapsing on our heads, we should coat them.
-A bit like wood, which we reinforce with lacquer and oil to make it more resistant and protective.
+Wösten also has an answer to this question: to prevent the mushroom houses from collapsing on our heads, we should cover them.
+A bit like wood, which we strengthen with lacquer and oil to make it more resistant and protective.

-With a cladding, says Wöste, fungal architecture would stay alive: an architect could rejuvenate it by watering it with plain water and trigger further growth if repairs or changes were needed.
+With a coating, says Wöste, the fungal architecture would remain alive: an architect could rejuvenate it by watering it with plain water and trigger further growth if repairs or changes were needed.

-Thanks to the coatings, the team says, the mushrooms could also be used to take advantage of the internal structure of the mushroom capillaries to pass through a building's plumbing, electrical connections or other.
+Thanks to the coatings, the team says, the mushrooms could also be used to exploit the internal structure of the mushroom's capillaries to pass through a building's plumbing, electrical connections or other.

-It is good to note, before being tempted to call Gargamel and ask him to wipe out the entire team, that much of the research is quite speculative.
+It's worth noting, before you're tempted to call Gargamel and ask him to take down the entire team, that much of the research is quite speculative.

 Andrew AdamatzkyA computer scientist who also physically drafted the document said the team is working on building fungal versions of circuits and other electronic devices.